Asghar Wajahat

-Syed Asghar Wajahat, popularly known as Asghar Wajahat (born 5 July 1946), is a Hindi scholar, fiction writer, novelist, playwright, an independent documentary filmmaker and a television scriptwriter, who is most known for his work, 'Saat Aasmaan' and his acclaimed play, 'Jis Lahore Nai Dekhya, O Jamyai Nai', based on the story of an old Punjabi Hindu woman who gets left behind in Lahore, after the Partition of India, and then refuses to leave.
+Syed Asghar Wajahat, known as Asghar Wajahat (born 5 July 1946), is a Hindi scholar, fiction writer, novelist, playwright, an independent documentary filmmaker and a television scriptwriter, who is most known for his novel Saat Aasmaan and his play, Jis Lahore Nai Vekhya, O Jamya E Nai, about an old Punjabi Hindu woman who gets left behind in Lahore, after the Partition of India, and then refuses to leave.

 He has published five collections of short stories, six collections of plays and street plays, and four novels.

-Biography
+Early life and education

 Syed Asghar Wajahat was born on 5 July 1946 in the city of Fatehpur, in Fatehpur district, Uttar Pradesh.
-He completed his MA (Hindi) in 1968, and his PhD in 1974, also from Aligarh Muslim University (AMU), later he did his Post Doctoral Research from Jawaharlal Nehru University (1981–83).
-And by 1960, while still studying at the Aligarh Muslim University, he had already started writing.
+He completed his MA (Hindi) in 1968, and his PhD in 1974, also from Aligarh Muslim University (AMU).
+Later he did post-doctoral research at Jawaharlal Nehru University, Delhi (1981–83).

+Academic career

-He joined Jamia Millia Islamia, New Delhi in 1971 as a lecturer of Hindi, and later became a Professor and also the Head of the Department of Hindi in the university.
+He joined Jamia Millia Islamia, New Delhi, in 1971 as a lecturer of Hindi, and later became a professor and head of the department of Hindi.
+He was also the director of the A.J.
+Kidwai Mass Communication Research Centre at Jamia Millia Islamia.

+Writing
-Asghar Wajahat, Professor of Hindi at Jamia Millia Islamia, New Delhi is a reputed Hindi writer also.
-He has published 20 books including five novels, six full-length plays, five collections of short stories, a travelogue, a collection of street plays and a book on literary criticism.

-He has also written film scripts and conducted workshops on screen writing.
-He has been placed among the top ten Hindi writers according to a survey conducted by Outlook (Hindi) magazine in 2007.
+By 1960, while still studying at the Aligarh Muslim University, he had already started writing.
+He has published twenty books including five novels, six full-length plays, five collections of short stories, a travelogue, a collection of street plays and a book on literary criticism.
+He has been placed among the top ten Hindi writers according to a survey conducted by Outlook in 2007.